Pullusb/storytools/README.md

 <!-- ## TODO

-Create a test storyboard template
+-> Create a test storyboard template and check how to load

+Modals
+- For all modals, add icon warning if in autokey (same draw func call/stop for all)

+- obj/cam pan and depth move : Show corner minimap...
+(Big work!)

 Object list (UIlist)
 - Object are created stored in a `GP` / `Gpencil` / `Drawings` collection (user can manually create sub-collection if needed)